 Co-Founder, National Director of Base

-Relentless Optimist, Philosophical Toast Giver, To-do list maker.
+Relentless Optimist, Philosophical Toast Giver, Perpetual Planner.

 Prior to her roles with the Base team, Faith was a New York City Urban Fellow where she worked as a policy analyst at the NYPD’s Counterterrorism Bureau.
 She has also held numerous positions in Jewish experiential education, including her role at the NYU Bronfman Center.
 In college Faith was a co-founder of the Green Opportunity Action Leadership Network, a nonprofit that enabled high-risk Boston youth to work in the green sector.
 She has also worked as a consultant, researcher, and facilitator.